graphql-java/java-dataloader/README.md

 You could choose to use one of the fancy cache implementations from Guava or Caffeine and wrap it in a `CacheMap` wrapper ready for data loader.
 They can do fancy things like time eviction and efficient LRU caching.

-As stated above, a custom `org.dataloader.CacheMap` is a local cache of futures with values, not values per se.
+As stated above, a custom `org.dataloader.CacheMap` is a local cache of `CompleteFuture`s to values, not values per se.

+If you want to externally cache values then you need to use the `org.dataloader.ValueCache` interface.

 ## Custom value caches

-You will need to create your own implementations of the `org.dataloader.ValueCache` if your want to use an external cache.
+The `org.dataloader.ValueCache` allows you to use an external cache.

+The API of `ValueCache` has been designed to be asynchronous because it is expected that the value cache could be outside your JVM.
+It uses `CompleteableFuture`s to get and set values into cache, which may involve a network call and hence exceptional failures to get or set values.

+The `ValueCache` API is batch oriented, if you have a backing cache that can do batch cache fetches (such a REDIS) then you can use the `ValueCache.getValues*(` call directly.
+However, if you don't have such a backing cache, then the default implementation will break apart the batch of cache value into individual requests to `ValueCache.getValue()` for you.

 This library does not ship with any implementations of `ValueCache` because it does not want to have production dependencies on external cache libraries, but you can easily write your own.

 The tests have an example based on [Caffeine](https://github.com/ben-manes/caffeine).

-The API of `ValueCache` has been designed to be asynchronous because it is expected that the value cache could be outside your JVM.
-It uses `CompleteableFuture`s to get and set values into cache, which may involve a network call and hence exceptional failures to get or set values.

 ## Disabling caching